Tameem-kunjenasheen/vuexy-UI-dashboard/README.md

 Overview of a project that includes a multi-step contact form wizard, a user list page, and navigation functionality.
 This project is built using Angular and showcases how to manage and navigate between different views while preserving form state across steps.

 ################################   Project Overview   ################################

 Project Name: Angular Multi-Step Form and Navigation Application

-Objective:
-The objective of this project is to create a web application that demonstrates:

 Multi-step form wizard for collecting user information.
 User list page to display a list of users.
 Navigation between different components (pages) of the application.
 Maintaining state across multiple form steps using a service.

 Key Features
 Multi-Step Contact Form Wizard: